 The Walter Bensons wanted their house to be round so that they could get maximum exposure to their magnificent views.
 To live way, way up on the top of a mountain in a house that seems to melt in with its surroundings; to look freely all about you and see the mountain ridges to the side, the bay and ocean below, and the teeming city across that you must be part of and yet can turn away from at will — this was the dream of the Bensons.

-Built in 1950, the house was said to be in terrible shape in 1998 when it was bought and restored by actress Kelly Lynch and writer Mitch Glazer.
+Built in 1950, the house was in terrible shape in 1998 when it was bought and restored by actress Kelly Lynch and writer Mitch Glazer.
 Lautner principal Helena Arahuete led the restoration, and the original builder, John de la Veaux, came back to assist on it.

 The swirling living room is stunning.